 The problem some people have with the way our Retirement Account is filled up is that our Special Account balances, which earn 4.0% per annum, flows into it first.
 Meanwhile, our Ordinary Account (OA) balances, earning 2.5% per annum, is only transferred in after that.
 Because of this, some people may prefer our OA funds to flow into our Retirement Account first and to shield our Special Account balances which already earns 4.0%.
 This way, we optimise the amount of interest we earn on our CPF balances.

-Unfortunately, we also cannot simply transfer our Ordinary Account balances to our Special Account after the age of 55 – we can only do this before we turn 55.
-This is the primary reason why the Special Account Shielding hack exists.
+Unfortunately, this hack has been conjured up because we cannot simply transfer our Ordinary Account balances to our Special Account after the age of 55 – we can only do this before we turn 55.
+This is the primary reason why the Special Account CPF Shielding hack exists.

-When doing so, we can only invest anything beyond $40,000 in our Special Account – which means at least $40,000 of our Special Account balances will be transferred into our Retirement Account.
+When doing so, we can only invest anything beyond the first $40,000 in our Special Account – which means at least $40,000 of our Special Account balances will be transferred into our Retirement Account.

 The Ordinary Account Shielding Hack